Module: Baseline Metrics

-The baseline module contains several metrics that can help you to assess the quality of your segmentation.
-This includes metrics to quantify the number of cells in your data, the number of transcripts/genes per cell, the percentage of unassigned transcripts, the transcript density, and a variety of morphological features
+When assessing the quality of a segmentation, the first thing one usually looks at are summary metrics such as the number of segmented cells, number of transcripts/genes per cell, the percentage of unassigned transcripts, the transcript density, and a variety of morphological features.

 [1]: